 Crystal Oscillators in Your PCB Layout Keep Frequencies Steady

 For most of human history, we relied on astronomical timekeeping to plan our lives.
 Now we have sophisticated clocks that help us manage daily life.
 As modern life becomes ever more frantic, we need to keep track of fractions of a second.
-Electronic crystal oscillator pcb layout guidelines are the secret sauce that makes this possible.
+Electronic pcb layout crystal oscillator guidelines are the secret sauce that makes this possible.

 The output clock signal from a Schmitt-trigger oscillator or a 555 timer is controlled using an RC time constant.
-The problem with using these circuits is that the resistor and capacitor values do not stay constant over time.
+The problem with using these circuits is that the resistor and decoupling capacitor values do not stay constant over time.
 Both resistance and capacitance can change with the temperature of the circuit board.
 Components can also degrade as they age.
 These factors cause the clock’s frequency to drift over time.

 If frequency stability and accuracy are critical, a crystal oscillator is a better choice.
 A quartz crystal cut to a specific shape can vibrate at a specific resonant frequency, and this frequency is highly stable against temperature changes.
 Crystal oscillators can output stable frequencies ranging from kHz to MHz if properly placed and connected in your PCB.